Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 Downtown highrises get all the attention, but some of the best value is in smaller buildings a few blocks back from the water.

 Stats are boring until you know what they mean for your wallet.
-So here's the raw data plus my translation—because I watch these numbers every single week and see how they play out in actual negotiations.
+So here's the raw data (sourced from the Association of Interior REALTORS) plus my translation, because I watch these numbers every single week and see how they play out in actual negotiations.

 Inventory Levels